phil-blain/CICE-Consortium-CICE-wiki/Testing-CICE.md

 climatological cloud and precip data are available: ftp://ftp.cgd.ucar.edu/archive/Model-Data/CICE/other_files/

-To access these files from the command line instead of the URLS listed above:
+To access these files from the command line instead of the URLs listed above:

 $ ftp ftp.cgd.ucar.edu